 How to tell if mobile units are working

-Since you may have to run mobile UV units in multiple cycles in a single space, you might be wondering how to know if they're hitting the surfaces you need with the right dosage.
+Since you may have to run mobile UV units multiple times in a single space, you probably want to know if they're hitting the surfaces you need with the right dosage.

 You can place the dosimeter on different surfaces before you run a cycle.
 The yellow spot in the middle will change colors based on the UV dose the surface received.